1947 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 History Of The 1947 Wheat Penny

-The design, created by sculptor Victor David Brenner, features Lincoln’s profile on the obverse and two wheat stalks on the reverse, giving the coin its popular nickname.
+The 1947 wheat penny belongs to the Lincoln Wheat cent series, which began in 1909 to mark the centennial of President Abraham Lincoln’s birth.
+Sculptor Victor David Brenner designed both sides — Lincoln’s profile on the obverse and two wheat stalks framing the denomination on the reverse, giving the coin its popular nickname.

 Is Your 1947 Wheat Penny Rare?